somasis/beginning/README.md

 "_Omnium rerum principia parva sunt._" --Marcus Tullius Cicero

-An [ISC-licensed](LICENSE) init system and service manager, designed to be deterministic and not do anything unexpected.
+An [ISC-licensed](LICENSE) init system and service manager, designed to be deterministic and minimal, but not difficult to use.

-Beginning is still a work-in-progress.
-Design choices may still change, and configurations may need to be updated often.
+**Beginning is still a work-in-progress.** Design choices may still change, and configurations may need to be updated often.
 You should keep an eye on the commit log and actually read the changes if you plan on installing this, until it is stable.

 ## Requirements
 - bash
 - C compiler (for the executables in libexec/)
 - coreutils (busybox is more than enough)
-- syslogd
-- agetty, if you wish to log in from the console

 ## Installation
 1. `git clone https://github.com/somasis/beginning`, or [download a release]

 2. `make`

+    The makefile follows GNU Makefile standards, and can be influenced by variables such as `DESTDIR`, `bindir`, `libdir`, `libexecdir`,`docdir`, `sysconfdir`, and `prefix`.
+Variables for directories are changed in the source files.

+    The top of the Makefile contains a full list of variables.

 3. `make install`

-    The makefile follows standard variables, and can be influenced by variables such as `DESTDIR`, `BINDIR`, `LIBDIR`, `LIBEXECDIR`,`DOCDIR`, `SYSCONFDIR`, and `PREFIX`.

 [download a release]: https://github.com/somasis/beginning/releases

 ### Defaults
--   The `PID 1` will be installed to `$(PREFIX)$(BINDIR)/begin`.
+- The `PID 1` will be installed to `$(PREFIX)$(bindir)/begin`.
 To use it as the default init system, either add `init=/bin/begin` to your kernel's boot parameters, or make a symlink at `/bin/init` that points to `begin`.
--   A reboot/shutdown/poweroff/halt program is installed to `$(PREFIX)$(BINDIR)/reboot`.
+- A reboot/shutdown/poweroff/halt program is installed to `$(PREFIX)$(bindir)/reboot`.
 Run it as root to reboot, make a symlink to it named `poweroff`, `halt`, and `shutdown` in order to turn off the system.

 ## Usage
 After installation, `/bin/begin` will need to be linked to `/bin/init`.
 Or,